LeftCoastNerdGirl/Interactive_Visualizations/README.md

 Rationale: Urbanization involves migration from rural areas to urban areas and subsequent population growth.
 We assumed that with urbanization there will be higher rates of unemployment, homelessness, and crime rate.
 Tools:Python, JavaScript, Tableau

+# Our Project Goal

+Our goal is to visualize and break down the effect of the urbanization in California in three main aspects: homelessness, unemployment, and crime rate.
+Issues above persist in the most urbanized areas, affecting thousands of people could push legislation to realize how prominent these issues are in urban areas and increase attention on running social programs and improvements in city planning.
+We chose California because California exhibits a wide range of urban and rural settings, diverse economy, and has the largest population in the US (robust sample size).

 # Project interaction